morelandjs/melo-legacy/README.md

+# Unmaintained package notice
+This project is no longer unmaintained.
+Please see the current incarnation of the project [melo](https://github.com/morelandjs/melo).

 # MELO Rating System
 Module which implements the margin-dependent Elo rating system (MELO) for predicting NFL spread and over/under point distributions.